-Fueled by our learnings from the launch, we set out to build an even more sophisticated inbound marketing strategy for CloudXtract, with the objective to double the amount of leads.
+Fueled by our learning's from the launch, we set out to build an even more sophisticated inbound marketing strategy for CloudXtract, with the objective to double the amount of leads.
 Let’s take a look at the challenges we faced and how we generated more than 450 leads using a big rock strategy.

 Go-to-market: Building the foundation

-CloudXtract, a SaaS startup based out of Oslo, Norway, acquired its first leads as well as customers using an inbound marketing approach.
+CloudXtract, an SaaS startup based out of Oslo, Norway, acquired its first leads as well as customers using an inbound marketing approach.
 At this point, they wanted to focus on the Norwegian market and needed a go-to-market plan that would fit both their product and their startup mentality.
 Brightvision was hired for the job.

 During this period, we did all the grunt work.
 This included: